rocky-linux/rocky/README.md

 > **Q:** Who drives Rocky Linux?

 We all do, Rocky Linux is a community-driven project and always will be.
-Rocky Linux is not be sold or driven by corporate interest.
+Rocky Linux will not be sold or driven by corporate interest.

 > **Q:** How can I get involved?